racquesta/sampleLesson/README.md

 ### 3. Everyone Do: Getting Set Up (0:03)

-This first activity is to familarize students with creating a container-bound script in Google Sheets.
+Have students follow along with this first activity to familarize them with creating a container-bound script in Google Sheets and setting the correct permissions.

 Have student sign into their Google Drive account by going to to https://www.google.com/drive/.
 Once they are signed into google drive have them make a new folder to hold the Google Sheets for this lesson.

 ![03-CreateNewFolder](Images/03-CreateNewFolder.png)